HammazAhmed2105/Networking-Packet-Tracer-Labs/Hospital Network Design/index.md

 The above steps apply to all the access points, laptops, and smartphone in all other department.
 Ofcourse, the SSID,password changes accordingly.

+# -----

+## Note - According to our topology, we need to configure site to site VPN, default static route, and then PAT + ACL.
+For some reason I'll configure PAT and ACL first hence we will do step 12 first.

+### Step 12 -PAT + ACL